WebAssembly/design/AstSemantics.md

 # Abstract Syntax Tree Semantics

-WebAssembly code is represented as an Abstract Syntax Tree (AST) where each node represents an expression.
+WebAssembly code is represented in a form that can be interpreted either as an Abstract Syntax Tree (AST) where each node represents an expression, or as a typed stack machine, where each node represents an instruction.
+This document describes WebAssembly's semantics from an AST-oriented perspective, however WebAssembly can be naturally described from a stack machine perspective as well.

+Implementations need not build an actual AST or maintain an actual stack; they need only behave [as if](https://en.wikipedia.org/wiki/As-if_rule) they did so.

+This document explains the high-level design of the AST: its types, constructs, and semantics.
+For full details consult [the formal Specification](https://github.com/WebAssembly/spec), for file-level encoding details consult [Binary Encoding](BinaryEncoding.md), and for the human-readable text representation consult [Text Format](TextFormat.md).

 Each function body consists of a list of expressions.
 All expressions and operators are typed, with no implicit conversions or overloading rules.

-This document explains the high-level design of the AST: its types, constructs, and semantics.
-For full details consult [the formal Specification](https://github.com/WebAssembly/spec), for file-level encoding details consult [Binary Encoding](BinaryEncoding.md), and for the human-readable text representation consult [Text Format](TextFormat.md).

 Verification of WebAssembly code requires only a single pass with constant-time type checking and well-formedness checking.